passion-dev37/MERN_Admin_App/README.md

-# This is meant to be a terminal app for all the fullstack apps I am going to make.
-(All websites share the same database and changes on my other websites should be pushed to this admin app).
+# This is meant to be a Admin app for all the fullstack apps I am going to make.
+(All websites share the same database and changes on my other websites should be pushed to this admin app so I can perform analytics on the admin app).

 ## milestone 1: